skbkontur/Selone/README.md

 Selone is not yet another Selenium.WebDriver wrapper.
 Selone does not wrap, does not hide or narrow WebDriver functionality and does not prohibit it from being used.

-Selone is not about assertions but it provides abitily for easy connect of third-party assertion library.
+Selone is not about assertions but it provides abilitily for easy connect of third-party assertion library.
 For example NUnit with `Assert.That` and `IResolveConstraint` or FluentAssertions with `Should()` method.

 Selenium.WebDriver - it is low-level API for web browsers.
-So its direct usage in your high-order code may be inconvenient.
-But Selenium.WebDriver built using Interface Segregation Principle and can be easily extended.
+So its direct usage in your high-level code may be inconvenient.

-Selone looks like extension that brings stability and more convenient API for your high-order code
+Selone looks like extension that brings stability and more convenient API for your high-level code

 ## Features
 ### Search for absent element